Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 “Ideally, perfection would be the appropriate standard for judging the recount,” she wrote.
 “But we live in an imperfect world, one in which thousands of votes have not been counted.
 I cannot agree that the recount adopted by the Florida court, flawed as it may be, would yield a result any less fair or precise than the certification that preceded that recount.”

-Under Justice Ginsburg's direction, the liberals often answered major decisions with which they disagreed with one unified dissent.
+Under Ginsburg’s direction, the liberals often answered major decisions with which they disagreed with one unified dissent.
 And they swallowed any differences they had with Kennedy to join him in a string of liberal victories at the court on same-sex marriage, affirmative action and abortion.
-(Justice Ginsburg later became the first justice to perform a same-sex marriage ceremony.)
+(Ginsburg later became the first justice to perform a same-sex marriage ceremony.)

 In a famous passage, she faulted Roberts’s logic that restrictions on states with past desegregation needed to be justified anew.